 We normally get protein from food such as poultry, red meat, and beans.
 However, we need to eat a lot of these to get the amount of protein needed to efficiently rebuild muscle.
 As we said in the introduction, we might have to eat a huge amount of food to get the right amount and diversity of nutrients.

 This is where supplements such as whey protein shakes, protein bars, amino capsules and other similar items become helpful.
 These can easily be bought from stores that are dedicated to fitness and exercising.
+You can also read more information on 4 Gauge to achieve your desired muscle gains.

 Glutamine is important if you are intensely exercising because it helps keep muscles from breaking down.
 It also gives the immune system a boost so that the body can be spared from illnesses such as the common cold and other health issues that are brought about by exposure to stressful situations.
 Examples of these are dry eyes and reflux coughs that you can read about on websites such as Refluxgate.